Look - Keyboard-First Launcher#

 app_scan_depthMax depth for app scanning3

-file_scan_rootsDirectories to scan for filesDesktop,Documents,Downloads
+file_scan_rootsDirectories to scan for filesDesktop,Documents,Downloads,Pictures,Videos

 file_scan_extra_rootsExtra user-specific directories to index(empty)